Can Cosmology Provide a Test of Quantum Mechanics?: Nonlinear Quantum Mechanics (NLQM)

 The technical task confronting us is to calculate $\langle |v_k|^2\rangle$ in this nonlinear generalization of quantum mechanics.
-We quantize the modified harmonic oscillator with the potential in Eq.~(\ref{eq:potential}) via the Schr\"odinger wave function.
-This is in contrast to the usual technique of employing creation and annihilation operators (Remember that in applying Eq.~(\ref{eq:se}) to the harmonic oscillator Eq.~(\ref{eq:muksas}) we must replace $x$ by $v_k$ and $t$ by $\tau$.)
-The Schr\"odinger approach has been used in cosmology by J. Martin \cite{MARTIN2007} where some calculational details and an extensive set of references can be found.
+Because this generalization relies on the Schr\"odinger equation rather than creation and annihilation operators (as is most common in cosmology literature), we quantize in the Schr\"odinger Picture.
+The Schr\"odinger approach has been used in cosmology by J. Martin \cite{MARTIN2007} where many calculational details and an extensive set of references can be found.
 See also \cite{KIEFER1992} for earlier relevant work.
+The Schr\"odinger picture was used in an interesting attempt to find cosmological limits for theories of wave function collapse by comparing collapse predictions to the power spectrum.
+See \cite{MARTIN2012}, which includes further references on this topic.